 “For the sake of my sons, we can all do better,” Josh Powell wrote in the affidavit.
 “I come back to my partnership for protecting my children, which I hope to include a broad network of individuals including the Cox family.
 It is a two-way street, and I intend to do my part.”

 For all its talk of reunification and reconciliation, the affidavit also hinted that Powell was under significant strain.
 He’s been named a person of interest in his wife’s disappearance and has been the subject of police and media scrutiny for more than two years.

 “I have recently heard rumblings that some people are dipping down to the bottom of the barrel in a desperate effort to find and manufacture fault with me due to their attitudes,” Powell wrote.
 “A lesser person would fall under the intense scrutiny I am facing, but apparently my inherent resilience as a person makes it increasingly difficult for them to pursue their agendas.

 “I am standing tall for my sons, but it deeply hurts to face such ridicule and abuse.”

 It appears Powell’s strain boiled over Sunday into the unthinkable.

 Authorities said the 36-year-old man torched his Graham-area house with his sons and him inside, killing all three.

 Why Powell chose to end his life and take his boys with him remained a mystery late Sunday.
 He sent out some emails before the act, authorities said, but the contents of most of them were not publicly revealed.

-His lawyer, Jeffrey Bassett, told The Associated Press he received an email from his client just after noon that said, Im sorry.
-Good-bye.
+His lawyer, Jeffrey Bassett, told The Associated Press he received an email from his client just that afternoon that said, “I’m sorry, goodbye.”